 Setting your campaign’s funding goal is one of the biggest decisions you’ll need to make before your campaign launches.
 Getting it right can mean the difference between success and failure.
+Of course, your campaign goal is tied directly to how you plan to price your product, so make sure to check out our Guide page on proper pricing.

 Ask for less money than you need and raise the rest later.
 This is essentially gambling with your backers’ money and is disingenuous, especially if you don’t tell your backers about this plan beforehand.
 You will come off as naive at best, criminal at worst.